National’s Tertiary Policy

 National has now released its teriary policy.
 The first part, also part of the tax policy, was to make interest on student loans tax deductible.

-like the fact that one can intelligently justify the policy in terms of treating getting a tertiary education along the same lines as borrowing to go into trade or business.
-The cost is relatively modest, but is not a bad thing as if one makes student loans too attractive, you encourage who don't need them, to take them out.
-The total amount of long-term predicted has skyrocketed under Labour because of this.
+I like the fact that one can intelligently justify the policy in terms of treating getting a tertiary education along the same lines as borrowing to go into trade or business.
+The cost is relatively modest, but this is not a bad thing as if one makes student loans too attractive, you encourage students who don’t need them, to take them out.
+The total amount of long-term predicted student debt has skyrocketed under Labour because of this.

 Labour has wasted billions of dollars, as seen by: